 Draftstars launched early in 2016 with the aim of becoming the largest daily fantasy sports (DFS) platform in Australia.
-Draftstars is a joint venture between Australian sporting juggernauts CrownBet and FoxSports, but has since been acquired by an even bigger name in the daily fantasy sports arena, PlayUp.
+Draftstars was originally a joint venture between Australian sporting juggernauts CrownBet and FoxSports, but has since been acquired by an even bigger name in the daily fantasy sports arena, PlayUp.
 Make sure to read on to learn more about the site, including details of how DFS works in our Draftstars review.

 As soon as you load up Draftstars it is very clear that they are one of the best Australian Daily Fantasy Sports websites.
 Not only is it easy to create a Draftstars account and get started, but choosing a Daily Fantasy contest is also simple with their easy to navigate tournament lobby that has since been upgraded with the new ornership.

 Draftstars offer DFS contests in a range of sports including AFL, NRL, NBA, NFL, Cricket and Soccer and they will no doubt continue to add sports to that roster as they grow.

 AFL Daily Fantasy is certainly the flagship sport on offer at Draftstars.
 When Draftstars launched they ran AFL contests with $10,000 prize pools and now regularly run $50,000 AFL DFS contests - which is easily the largest DFS prize pool on offer in Australia.